GoogleCloudPlatform/eventarc-samples/processing-pipelines/image-workflows/README.md

 ## Filter

-This Cloud Run service receives Cloud Storage create events for saved images via Eventarc AuditLog trigger.
+This Cloud Run service receives Cloud Storage create events for saved images via an Eventarc trigger.
 It uses Vision API to determine if the image is safe.
 If the image is safe, it starts a Workflows execution with the bucket and file details.

 ### Service